 When receiving the firewood:

-- Be present at the time of delivery.
-Do not rely on a neighbour to accept delivery on your behalf.
+- Be present at the time of delivery; do not rely on a neighbour to accept delivery on your behalf.

-- Ask for a receipt and verify that it indicates:
+- Ask for a receipt that shows:

 - the quantity and type of firewood purchased;